 That is, the righteous will be clothed in certain shining garments with which the righteous will be adorned.

 What does it look like?
 It is a thin, white, transparent, shining garment.
 The righteous will be clothed in such a white, shining garment.
 By the way, why will it be white?
 Because it is light.
-It is said that God covers Himself with light as with a garment (Ps.: 103; 2): "Covering Yourself with light as with a cloak, stretching out heaven like a tent curtain."
-(Ps.: 103; 2).
+It is said that God covers Himself with light as with a garment (Psalm 104:2): "Who cover Yourself with light as with a garment, Who stretch out the heavens like a curtain" (Psalm 104:2).
 That's exactly what it will be.
 God will clothe man with the garment of light and crown him with the Holy Spirit.

-"For indeed we who are in this tent groan, being burdened, because we do not wish to be unclothed but to be clothed, so that what is mortal may be swallowed up by life.
-Now He who prepared us for this very purpose is God, who gave to us the Spirit as a pledge."
-(Second Epistle to the Corinthians: 5; 4-5)
+"For we who are in this tent groan, being burdened, not because we want to be unclothed, but further clothed, that mortality may be swallowed up by life.
+Now He who has prepared us for this very thing is God, who also has given us the Spirit as a guarantee" (2 Corinthians 5:4–5).

 The Son will be subjected, not Himself, we talked about this last time, but He will be subjected through us - His members.
 As Blessed Augustine says, then on the day of resurrection one of the rewards of the Kingdom will appear.
 Do you know which one?
 That we will see the Church in its entirety.
 There will be the total Christ, head and body.
 There will be a universal assembly of all Christians.
 Can you imagine, right?
 The righteous.
 As Blessed John Chrysostom says, can you imagine the joy of meeting the Apostle Peter and Paul, talking with Isaiah, communing with Adam and Noah.
 Can you imagine, right?
 Well, it's interesting.
 And to have the eternal opportunity to blissfully commune with the Archangels and Angels.
 To be in communion with them.
 Together with them to form the great choir of the saved.

-We will sit on the throne of Christ the Savior (Revelation: 3; 21).
-And we will reign forever with Him (Second Epistle to Timothy: 2; 11-12).
+We will sit on the throne of Christ the Savior (Revelation 3:21).
+And we will reign forever with Him (2 Timothy 2:11–12).

 Paradise will be, in part, restored.
 By the way, who said that paradise will not exist?
 Hell will not exist, but paradise will.